 Students may file the FAFSA beginning October 1st.
-The FAFSA collects income information from two years prior to the academic year for which the aid is intended (Prior-Prior Year), rather than the previous year.
+The FAFSA collects income information from two years before the academic year for which the aid is intended (Prior-Prior Year), rather than the previous year.

 If available, it is best to utilize the IRS Data Retrieval Tool when completing the FAFSA.
-A "How To" video for using the retrieval tool is available here or review printable instructions detailing how to use the IRS Data Retrieval Tool here.
-Not only will using this IRS Data Retrieval Tool make the application process easier, but it will also speed the verification process considerably.
-If you choose not to utilize the IRS Data Retrieval Tool when filing your FAFSA online or are not allowed access to do so, then a copy of your "tax return transcript" will be needed if selected for verification by the federal processing center for that tax year's FAFSA.
-In the past, Gadsden State was able to accept copies of completed tax return forms (i.e., 1040, 1040A, etc.); however, new regulations now require us to have a signed copy of your tax return transcript.
+Using this IRS Data Retrieval Tool makes the application process easier and it will also speed the verification process considerably.
+If you choose not to use the IRS Data Retrieval Tool when filing your FAFSA online or are not allowed access to do so, then a copy of your "tax return transcript" will be needed if selected for verification by the federal processing center for that tax year's FAFSA.
+In the past, Gadsden State was able to accept copies of completed tax return forms (i.e., 1040, 1040A, etc.); however, new regulations now require us to have a copy of your tax return transcript.
 Once you have filed your tax return, a tax transcript can be requested, free of charge, at the IRS Web site's Get Transcript or by calling 1-800-908-9946.
 Click here for step-by-step instructions on how to request a tax transcript.